BoogieMonster1O1/astropi/setup/access-device.md

 SSH stands for Secure Shell.
 It allows you to securely connect to and access a computer.
 It is the most common way to access a Raspberry Pi.
 When you SSH into Raspberry Pi, you get a [terminal](/terminal/introduction.md) that allows you to run commands.

-Make sure SSH was enabled during the [flashing of the SD card](/setup/flashing-sd.md).
+If you're using a new flashed SD card, make sure SSH was enabled during the [flashing of the SD card](/setup/flashing-sd.md).

 ### Ethernet